supertwist/fundamentals/GAI-glossary.md

 # I
 **Inpainting** - A technique where a model fills in missing parts of an image or text based on surrounding content. (see Outpainting)

+Inpainting remains coherent with the rest of the image by using contextual information from surrounding pixels to generate new content that blends seamlessly with existing elements.
+During inpainting, the model analyzes the textures, colors, shapes, and edges in the areas adjacent to the missing or masked region.
+By learning these patterns, the model can predict and generate details that fit naturally into the scene, maintaining visual continuity.
+Advanced inpainting models, like those based on diffusion or GANs, are specifically trained to understand context and recognize common patterns within an image, enabling them to produce realistic and coherent extensions that align with the original style and content of the image.

 # L
 **Large Language Model (LLM)** - A model trained on vast amounts of text data, enabling it to generate human-like language and understand context.
 Examples include GPT, BERT, and T5.